ceholden/open-geo-tutorial/README.md

 source activate open-geo-tutorial
 ```

-### docker
+### docker - recommended method

 I highly recommend trying out [Docker](https://docs.docker.com/get-started/) if you're not familiar with it.
 There is a bit of a startup time just for getting up to speed but it is the way to go for reproducible work.
-Docker provides operating-system-level virtualization, also known as "containerization" and thus you can be sure that your setup precisely replicates the one used here and will easily work.
-Once you've downloaded Docker you can simply run:
+Docker provides operating-system-level virtualization, also known as "containerization" and thus you can be sure that your setup precisely replicates the one used here and will easily run everything.
+Once you've downloaded Docker you can simply cd into the cloned git repo and run:

-`docker build -t condageo .`
+`docker build -t open-geo .`

-which will create an OS image called 'condageo' and then to create the container run this from the top of the git repo:
+which will pull the Dockerfile from the current location and create an OS image called 'open-geo' from it and then to create the container run this from the top of the git repo:

-`docker run --name geo -p 8888:8888 -v "$PWD:/opt/notebooks" -it condageo`
+`docker run --name geo-cont -p 8888:8888 -v "$PWD:/opt/notebooks" -it open-geo`

-which will start a container called 'geo' based on the 'condageo' image, then it will mount the repo directory to the container's /opt/notebooks directory where you can go access this repo's jupyter notebooks.
+which will start a container called 'geo-cont' based on the 'open-geo' image, then it will mount the repo directory to the container's /opt/notebooks directory where you can go access this repo's jupyter notebooks.